Criminal Defense Attorney in McKinney

 If you face a misdemeanor or a more serious criminal charge, your choice of a criminal lawyer in McKinney matters.
 We provide local representation for a broad range of offenses under Texas state and federal law, backed by years of experience with Collin County courts.

-- DWI & DUI Defense: Handling arrests for driving while intoxicated, protecting your license and reaching for workable outcomes in the courtroom.
+- DWI and DUI Defense: Handling arrests for driving while intoxicated, protecting your license and reaching for workable outcomes in the courtroom.

 - Drug Offenses: Representing clients facing charges such as possession, distribution, or manufacturing, with an understanding of local law enforcement practices.

-- Assault & Violent Crimes: Defending those accused of assault, domestic violence, or similar serious offenses.
+- Assault and Violent Crimes: Defending those accused of assault, domestic violence, or similar serious offenses.

-- Theft & Property Crimes: Counseling individuals charged with burglary, theft, or shoplifting in Collin County courts.
+- Theft and Property Crimes: Counseling individuals charged with burglary, theft, or shoplifting in Collin County courts.

 - White Collar Offenses: Addressing accusations involving fraud, forgery, and other financial crimes, whether charged in state or federal court.